Patterns

 - Prefilled information the user cannot update: This is usually personal information like name, date of birth, and Social Security number.

-- Prefilled information the user can update: This can be many different types of information that the user can update directly on the screen where we display it.
+- Prefilled information the user can update: This can be many different types of information, like email addresses and mailing addresses, that the user can update directly on the screen where we display it.

 Prefilled information the user can’t update